2imi9/Earth2_exp/fourcastnet-nim/README.md

 ```

 ## Running
+All project scripts are placed in `/opt/nim` inside the image.
 To generate FourCastNet inputs or launch the Gradio app, mount any required data and run the container:

 ```bash
 docker run --rm -p 7860:7860 fourcastnet-client python app.py